Garden planter ideas: 24 wooden, metal and terracotta containers for patios, decking, porches and paths

 Bring a decorative detail to a wall with one or more of these sculptural planters – perfect for modern patios and courtyards.

-Fill with succulents for low-maintenance planting, and don’t forget to include a trailer or two for extra visual appeal.
-In fact, we think these designs would look gorgeous homing the best indoor plants, too.
+Fill with succulents for low-maintenance planting, and don't forget to include a trailer or two for extra visual appeal.
+In fact, we think these designs would also look gorgeous homing the best indoor plants.

-Hanging pots from above add a contemporary touch which elevates the setup further.
+Hanging pots up above add a contemporary touch which elevates the setup further.
 We think it would make a gorgeous addition to a modern patio space.

 7. Opt for dimpled textures